affinitydb/doc/ChaosDB server.md

 ## OPTIONS

-The flags that are supported by mvstored are as follows:
+The flags that are supported by chaosdbd are as follows:

     `-d dir` document root for the web server.
 Also the store file is read from this directory.
 The docroot can also be specified using the DOCROOT environment variable.
-The environment variable overrides the mvstored -d argument if both are present.
-(Note: if mvstored is executed via mvEngine and the mvDaemon dll/so the DOCROOT envorinment variable is the only way to set the document root).
+The environment variable overrides the chaosdbd -d argument if both are present.
+(Note: if chaosdbd is executed via ksEngine and the ksDaemon dll/so the DOCROOT envorinment variable is the only way to set the document root).